 In collaboration with the AACSB Board of Directors and the Business Practices Council, AACSB produced a thought leadership paper on lifelong learning and the opportunity for business professionals and business educators to collaborate on training and development opportunities and explore the skills, technologies, assessments, and credentials needed to develop the workforce of the future.

 Learn More and View the Report

-In continuing to explore the underlying themes of A Collective Vision for Business Education, AACSB International’s Innovation Committee has been exploring recent developments and potential impacts, opportunities, and challenges around the topic of artificial intelligence (AI), particularly in regard to higher education and the industries business schools prepare graduates for.
+In continuing to probe the underlying themes of the Collective Vision for Business Education, AACSB’s Innovation Committee explores disruptive technologies in higher education and most recently developed a briefing paper that examines the potential impacts, opportunities, and challenges around the topic of artificial intelligence (AI).

 Learn More and View the Brief